joshuabradley012/joshbradley-hugo/content/building-this-website.md

 This page gets a perfect 100 for performance in Chrome Lighthouse.

 SEO and best practices are at 100, and it's a PWA.
-Accessibility scored a 93 because I used a light font for my meta data.
+Accessibility scored a 93 because of the light grey used in meta data.
 If I were to add a contrast option, it would be a "perfect" website.

 Chasing arbitrary numbers is pointless without purpose.
 This wasn't pointless.
 This website achieves everything I need and does it cleanly.
 The user experience is pristine.
 The typography is delightful.
 The structure is meaningful.